sungjebang/coursera/machine_learning/README.md

 All assignments are done in Matlab.
 ##ASSIGNMENT 1
 This assignment primarily focuses on linear regression and how it affects given data.
+I was given a template and I had to complete the code on the files to have the program running properly.